davesnuthouse/redDKP/README.md

 Please report these under issues section (full BugSack data would be ideal)

+IS ADDON CURRENTLY SAFE TO USE : YES
+PLEASE NOTE - There's still a lot of error handling turned on so at times it might tell you things in chat that eventually it wont.
+It also needs Lunátic to be online for it to pull data but that's next on the things to fix list.

 Showstoppers:

-1. SYNC fuctionality is still not working - but boy is it cloooooooooooooooooooose.
-The data packet is now being received by the receiving machine but isnt being decoded so there'a a line of code missing and the whole thing fires into life.
+1. SYNC fuctionality WORKS!
+However...
+SYNC is still not pulling down the editors list to the users machines.
+That's not strictly show stopping for view but it does prevent anyone but me from updating it which is not ideal.

-Missing functionality I want to add ASAP:
+Missing functionality I want to add/chage ASAP:
 1. (Done) Cap on weekly ontime, attendance
 2. A prettier way to handle the tell/whisper option?
 3. Information on the DKP tab that shows the last time that users data was synced successfully